jake-arkinstall/bazel_utils/README.md

 # bazel_utils
-Some handy utilities for bazel
+Some handy utilities for bazel.